twak/winsyn_metadata/README.md

 * _metadata_location_
     * Describes location of photographs
     * _locations_data.json_ contains the per-batch location information used for creating per-image location description files.
     * The locations are of varying degrees of accuracy.
-Source be coarse (located only by a named city), camera (a GPS location captured by the camera), or track (a location computed from the photograph time and a separately captured GPS track).
+The image source can be _coarse_ (located only by a named city), _camera_ (a GPS location captured by the camera), or _track_ (a location computed from the photograph time and a separately captured GPS track).
 Several batches have no geolocation information available.

-Can be generated from the above:
+The following can be generated from the above: